 I leaned forward and brushed my lips against his ear.
 “There might be one thing you could do to shut me up.
 It’d be pretty hard for me to talk around that thick cock of yours.”

 He gripped my thighs and ground up into me, demonstrating just how big his dick was when fully aroused.
 “This cock?”

 I rolled my pelvis into his thrust, careless of my aching hip.
 I loved that he was already hard and ready.
-There was something so primal and powerful in driving another person half-mad with lust.
-Jakob had the same effect on me, and I didn’t even want to know what it would do to his ego if he found out.
+There was something so primal in driving another person half-mad with lust.
+Jakob had the same effect on me, and I didn’t even want to know what it would do to his ego if he ever found out.

 Jakob pulled me in close and turned a little as a truck rolled up the driveway, shielding me with his body.

 “I totally forgot where we were,” I whispered into the side of his neck.